 As a WordPress security expert, I recommend setting directories (folders) with 755 or 750 permissions and files with 644 or 640 permissions, as this can significantly reduce the risk of unauthorized access.

-Additionally, make sure that all sensitive files like wp-config.php are owned by the web server user (such as www-data) while other files should be owned by your FTP/sFTP user account.
+Additionally, make sure that all sensitive files like wp-config.php are owned by the web server user (such as www-data) while your FTP/sFTP user account should own other files.

 Regularly scanning your site using reliable security plugins is another effective way to detect potential vulnerabilities and protect your website from hackers trying to exploit them.